CHRIST, THE HOUSE OF GOD (EXCERPT OF CHRIST IN YOU)

 Christ declared that He was going to the Father:

-… he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.
+Now before the feast of the Passover, when Jesus knew that His hour had come that He should depart from this world to the Father, having loved His own who were in the world, He loved them to the end.
 (John 13:1)

 The context of the “many mansions” is not Heaven, it is our abiding in Christ and He in us.
 We abide in Christ who abides in the Father who abides in Christ who abides in us.
 This is the Kingdom of God.